 Students will be expected to stay in class for its entirety, and will be expected to use their passing time for their restroom break.
-Passes will not be granted during the first 15 minutes and last 10 minutes of a class period.
-Exceptions will be made for emergencies.
+Passes will not be granted during the first and last 10 minutes of a class period.